How does this medication work? What will it do for me?

 If you have an increased risk of bleeding, your doctor should closely monitor your blood counts while you are using this medication.

-Congestive heart failure (CHF): People taking medications in the same family as golimumab may develop CHF or find that their CHF gets worse.
+Congestive heart failure (CHF): People taking golimumab or other medications in the same family as golimumab may develop CHF or find that their CHF gets worse.

 If you have a history of CHF or are at risk of developing CHF, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.